It's October, so that can only mean one thing...it's time for the annual FBC conference! FBC2016 Toronto to be exact!

 Don't be intimidated by brands - they're there specifically to meet you so say hi.
 A great ice breaker is to thank them for being a sponsor - we couldn't put on FBC2016 without their help!
 A bunch of them will have stations during the cocktail reception.
 They are there to feed you and chat with you!

 If you're an established blogger - introduce yourself to a newer blogger - you'll make their day!

-Say hi to one of our volunteers: Sondi Bruner, Heather Dow-Mitchell, Christina Austin, Shauna Adeland and Ariel Tarr will be FBC ambassadors and helpers all weekend long and are there to make you feel at home.
+Say hi to one of our volunteers: Sondi Bruner, Heather Mitchell, Samantha Gutmanis, & Ksenia Prints will be FBC ambassadors and helpers all weekend long and are there to make you feel at home.
 And Beth Dunham will be our conference photographer so don't forget to say cheese :).
 Lisa Bolton and Heather Travis will be helping out behind the scenes on Thursday and Friday but they'll be in "civilian" clothes once the conference starts.

 If you're attending and you already have lots of friends that are there as well, break away from the crowd and introduce yourself to some new people.
 Don't pay all this money to hang out with people you already see regularly. (hint - we will be making this very easy for you all on Friday night so bring your extrovert card to dinner!)

-Please say hi and introduce yourself to Melissa and myself.
-And please don't be nervous to say hi because we've heard that for two years in a row!
+Please say hi and introduce yourself to us - Melissa & Ethan.
+And please don't be nervous to say hi because we've heard that for every single conference!
 We might have to run off quickly to handle something, but maybe not!
 Stick out your hand, give us a hug (we hug back), tell us who you are since we might not remember your face from a tiny avatar photo but there's a 99.9% chance we'll know exactly who you are 😉

 We want to meet all of you too!
 We may not be able to chat for as long as we'd like, but at the end of the conference, we want to know we said "HI" to everyone!